chrisagordon/bikesharing/README.md

 - Differences in When Bikes are used by Gender
 Weekly usage patterns are same regardless of gender
 - Subscriber Breakdown and Daily Usage
 We see here that Male users are more strongly subscribers than women and they tend to use more consistently.
-Non-subscriber customer users are the same across all the genders.
+Non-subscriber customer users are the same across all the genders but it is a much smaller user base.
+NYC residents use the bikes at a much higher rate than tourists.
 - Number of Rides per bike
 This shows that there is a wide variety in the usage of each individual price and the cost of maintenance should be considered when evaluating a proposal for this adaptation into a city.

 ## 3. SUMMARY

-- One major drawback to the design is that when you select a date, city, etc. you do not know if it will match with any of the data in the table.
-It is unknown to the user if what input will return a filtered output.
+- Looking through the NYC Citibike data there are strong weekly patterns in usage and it is driven by a 2/3rds male majority of users.
+If the city of Des Moines belives that the male population would be eager to adopt this into their weekly transportation then it would be worth further investigating and cost analysis.
-- Additional Recommendations
+- Additional Visualization Recommendations
-  1) Add dropdowns to each of the categories to help show what dates, cities, etc. are available to search based on the data provided
+  1) Average weekly revenue per subscriber and gender
-  2) Create a button to clear filters instead of having to delete the data in the box manually or refresh the page
+  2) Average length of trip per bike to see if the number of trips taken is consistent with the distance traveled